jwuensche/hub-go-authentication/README.md

 The Dockerfile will use the golang container to compile and run the container.
 Default wise the container will use port 9000 this can be changed in the Makefile.

-Known issues:
-+ User can be overwritten when a user with the same name is created